Death on the Diamond: Plot

-Later, several people and a policeman spot a stranger skulking out on the field in the dark, and thinking it might be the killer, jump him only to discover it's Crawfish, the umpire.
-O'Toole admits he was in the stadium to recover a lost bottle of eye drops, and because he's an umpire, he was reluctant to have anyone know he takes drops for his eyesight.
+Later, several people and a policeman spot a stranger skulking out on the field in the dark, and thinking it might be the killer, jump him, only to discover it is Crawfish, the umpire.
+O'Toole admits he recovering a lost bottle of eye drops, and did not want anyone to know he needs them.

-Downey talks to the chief detective and tells him he has a hunch, and asks for permission to pursue the story on his own.
-Then Downey confronts Karnes in his office and mockingly asks him to give him the "inside scoop" on which player is going to be killed next.
-Karnes threatens him, and Downey talks his way out of it.
+Downey talks to the chief detective and asks for permission to pursue the story on his own.
+Downey confronts Karnes in his office and mockingly asks him to give him the "inside scoop" on which player is going to be killed next.
+Karnes threatens him, but Downey talks his way out of it.

-The next day, as players head for the game against the Cincinnati Reds, their wives and girlfriends beg them not to play, worried about the danger.
-In the clubhouse, security have to chase off Karnes' crooked men.
-As Higgins warms up to pitch, Hogan passes on a message to Higgins that he has a phone call.
-Higgins goes inside the clubhouse to take the call and does not return.
-Pop orders backup pitcher Warmack into the game, and goes to search for Higgins.
-As Pop, Frances, and Kelly search for Higgins, Kelly discovers Higgins' body in a locker.
-A doctor pronounces him dead and says he was strangled.
+The next day, before the game against the Cincinnati Reds, the players' wives and girlfriends beg them not to play.
+In the clubhouse, security chase off Karnes's men.
+As Higgins warms up, Hogan tells him that he has a phone call.
+Higgins goes inside to take the call and does not return.
+Pop orders backup pitcher Warmack into the game, and searches for Higgins.
+Kelly discovers Higgins' body in a locker.
+A doctor says he was strangled.
 Pop hides the murder from the team until after the game.

-Warmack pitches well, and going into the bottom of the 9th, the Reds lead 4-3 when Hogan wins the game with a 2-run inside-the-park home run.
-Afterwards, Hogan is celebrating by eating his usual hot dog when someone shoots off a loud firecracker outside the clubhouse, distracting everyone.
-While they are distracted, a mysterious hand replaces the mustard jar, and Hogan returns to the clubhouse, puts mustard all over his hot dog, and falls ill.
-As he grimaces in pain, the detective asks him who told him that there was a phone call for Higgins, but he raises his finger and dies right before he can point to anyone.
-Downie watches and becomes suspicious about someone.
+Warmack pitches well, and Hogan wins the game with an inside-the-park home run.
+Afterwards, Hogan is celebrating by eating his usual hot dog when someone shoots off a loud firecracker.
+While everyone is distracted, a mysterious hand replaces the mustard jar, and Hogan puts mustard all over his hot dog and dies.

-In a meeting that night in the National League offices, the commissioner and the police meet.
-As they are about to cancel the game, Pop gives an impassioned speech and persuades them to let the game happen.
-They agree, and right before Pop goes in to tell the team the game is on, he tells Frances he plans to pitch Kelly the next day.
-Frances tries to talk him into pitching Eddie Vernon instead of Kelly due to the danger, admitting that she loves Larry, and he agrees.
+That night in the National League offices, the commissioner and the police meet.
+As they are about to cancel the game, Pop persuades them to let the game happen.
+They agree.

+He tells Frances he plans to use Kelly the next day, but she talks him into picking Eddie Vernon instead, admitting that she loves Larry.
+However, Downey convinces Pop that they need Larry to pitch in order to get the killers to show up.